C# PDF generation quick start guide

 The approach

-The entry point is PdfDocumentBuilder class.
-To start generating a PDF, you call Generate method of the class.
-The method requires a delegate of Action<Document> type as one of its parameters.
+The entry point is the PdfDocumentBuilder class.
+To start generating a PDF, you call the Generate method of the class.
+The method requires a delegate of the Action<Document> type as one of its parameters.
 The library expects you to layout document contents in the delegate.

 PdfDocumentBuilder.Create().Generate("output.pdf", (Document doc) =>